Ensembl/ensembl-hive/docs/creating_pipelines/semaphores.rst

     },

-Creating a fan-funnel relationship is a matter of wiring dataflow events from the seeding analysis in that analysis' flow-into block.
+Creating a fan-funnel relationship is a matter of wiring dataflow events from the factory analysis in that analysis' flow-into block.
 To indicate that jobs being seeded should be part of a fan that controls a semaphore, a single-letter "group identifier" is appended to the dataflow branch number with an arrow.
 This is the ``'2->A'`` in the